 In the first year students follow a number of courses in the qualitative and quantitative aspects of research, a course in political behaviour and comparative politics, which reflects the expertise and interests of most members of the Department, and develop a research proposal for the final thesis.
 In the second year of the PhD programme, there are further optional courses and students start work on their thesis.
 Visit the taught component section for additional details.

-A significant element of the programme is the weekly “Friday Seminar” at which students take turns to present their work in progress to an audience of the entire teaching staff and other PhD students.
+A significant element of the programme is the weekly Friday Seminar at which students take turns to present their work in progress to an audience of the entire teaching staff and other PhD students.
 This is a constructive forum which serves to hone the skills of presentation and where the audience provide feedback to assist students in fine-tuning their approach and thesis content.
 Participation in these seminars prepares students on the programme for their own conference presentations and, ultimately, job presentations.
 Visiting lecturers and members of the department are also present at this forum, bringing an extra dimension to the professional development of graduate students.